openvinotoolkit/model_server/docs/ensemble_scheduler.md

 ## Introduction
 OpenVINO&trade; Model Server provides possibility to create pipeline of models for execution in a single client request.
 Pipeline is a directed acyclic graph with different kinds of nodes which define how to process predict request.
 By using ensemble scheduler there is no need to return intermediate results of every inference to the client.
 This allows avoiding the network overhead by minimizing the number of requests sent to model server.
 Each model output can be mapped to another model input.
 Since intermediate results are kept in server's RAM these can be reused by subsequent inferences which reduces overall latency.

-This guide gives information about following :
+This guide gives information about following:

 * <a href="#node-type">Node Types</a>
     * Pre-defined Node Types